glkx/digital-detox/README.md

 Give yourself a digital detox and block all your impulsive surf behaviour on the web.
 This extension blocks websites that distract you from what you really want to do.
 A simple roadblock to prevent procrastination.

-## Fork from Impulse Blocker by raicem
-You can install the original extension from the official [add-ons page](https://addons.mozilla.org/en-US/firefox/addon/impulse-blocker/).
-Simple usage instructions are [here](http://raicem.github.io/2017/05/17/impulse-blocker-guide/).

 ## Export and import blocked websites
 You can export and import your blocked websites with an work around through the development console on the extention options page.